 - Eye discharge of mucus or pus

 - Swollen eyes

 In case you witness any of these symptoms, it’s important to see a doctor to determine the cause of your red eyes.
 You can visit PVRI – the best eye hospital in Hyderabad.

-From minor irritations to more serious underlying medical conditions, red eyes can be caused by a variety of factors.
-Some of the more common causes of red eyes include:
+From minor irritations to more serious underlying medical conditions, it can be caused by a variety of factors.
+Some of the more common causes include: